 Cluster private IP configNormally, the IP address or hostname mentioned in the kubeconfig file is used to discover the cluster.
 However, if you want to set up a private IP or hostname to access the cluster, and the public IP mentioned in the kubeconfig is not used, this setting can be used to overwrite the default kubeconfig IP with the private IP and port.

-3. Now just click on 'Add' button and within few seconds, the GKE cluster will be added.
+3. Now, click the Add button.
+Within a few seconds, the GKE cluster will be added.

 - When you go to the Summary tab, you will find information about the cluster, such as its creation date, GCP cluster name, API server port, Kubernetes version, and more.